Tesla Charge Stats allows you to see your vehicle's charging history in the Tesla mobile phone app.

-I was so excited when I heard about the new “Charge Stats” feature on the latest Tesla mobile app update.
+I was very excited to hear about the new “Charge Stats” feature on the latest Tesla mobile app update.

-It’s really useful to track your charging history and see how much energy your Tesla has consumed over time.
+What does it do?
+Tesla Charge Stats tracks your charging history and shows you how much energy your Tesla has consumed over time.
 It also includes a clear comparison of how much the equivalent expenditure would be for a gasoline car.

 Since this morning, I've been playing around with the Charge Stats feature, and I love it!

-I know it’s basic for now but it’ll only get better as Tesla adds new features based on user feedback.
+I know it's got basic functionality for now but it'll only get better as Tesla adds new features based on user feedback.

 So what is the Charge stats feature, and how does it work?

 In this guide, I'll show you how to access the Charge Stats feature on your Tesla app and, more importantly, the steps to use it.

 So let's dive right in.